-“Look at the American planes!” shouts Mir – a mischievous boy of eight when the filmmakers meet him.
-Now he’s a man of 27 with children of his own – and a fledgling career as a news cameraman.
-He lived through 9/11, when his homeland became ground zero in the war on terror.
-He has subsequently lived through the unsuccessful war against the Taliban who are on the verge of regaining power.
-He has never lived in a nation at peace.
+"Look at the American planes!" shouts Mir, a mischievous boy of eight.
+Mir lived through 9/11 when his homeland became ground zero in the so-called war on terror.
+Growing up over the following 20 years, his life is marked by adventure, hardship and surprise.
 Mir and his family form a portrait of embattled Afghanistan that no other film has ever captured.

-This extraordinary film commemorates the 20th 9/11 anniversary and the October defeat of the Taliban.
+Now aged 27 and living in Kabul, his dramatic story offers a remarkable insight into what life has really been like for Afghans since NATO and the US invaded in 2001 right up their withdrawal in 2021.
 After more than a trillion dollars spent by 40 countries, and countless lives lost, was the cost worth it – for Mir and the world?

 Please enter the password provided to access this screener.